EasyTPP: Towards Open Benchmarking Temporal Point Processes: Experimental Evaluation

 \paragraph{Analysis-I: Long Horizon Prediction.} We evaluate the long horizon prediction task on Retweet and Taxi datasets.
 On both datasets, we set the prediction horizon to be the one that approximately has $5$ and $10$ events, respectively.
 Shown in \cref{fig:main_results_retweet_lt_generation} and \cref{fig:main_results_taxi_lt_generation}, we find that AttNHP and THP are two co-winners on Retweet and THP is a single winner on Taxi.
 Nonetheless, the margin of the winner over the competitors is small.
-Due to the fact that these models are autoregressive and locally normalized, they are all exposed to cascading errors.
-To fix this issue, one could resort to globally normalized models \citep{xue2022hypro}, which is out of the scope of the paper.
+The exact numbers shown in these two figures could be found in \Cref{tab:main_results_retweet_lt_generation} in \Cref{app:more_result}.
+Because these models are autoregressive and locally normalized, they are all exposed to cascading errors.
+To fix this issue, one could resort to other kinds of models such as a hybridly normalized model~\citep{xue2022hypro}, which is out of the scope of the paper.

-\paragraph{Analysis-II: Models with Different Frameworks: PyTorch vs. TensorFlow.} Researchers normally implement their experiments and models for specific ML frameworks.
+\paragraph{Analysis-II: Models with Different Frameworks---PyTorch vs.\@ TensorFlow.} Researchers normally implement their experiments and models for specific ML frameworks.
 For example, recently proposed methods are mostly restricted to PyTorch and are not applicable to TensorFlow models.
-As explained in \cref{section:interface}, to facilitate the use of TPPs, we implement two equivalent sets of methods in PyTorch and TensorFlow. \cref{fig:main_results_pred_tf} shows the performance of the next event prediction with models in TensorFlow: under the same training procedure, they all give close results to those in PyTorch (see \cref{fig:main_results_pred}).
-To conclude, although the code could not be exactly the same, the two sets of models produce similar performance in terms of predictive ability.
+As explained in \Cref{section:interface}, to facilitate the use of TPPs, we implement two equivalent sets of methods in PyTorch and TensorFlow. \cref{tab:main_results_rel_diff} in \cref{app:more_result} shows the relative difference between the results of Torch and TensorFlow implementations are all within $[-1.5\%, 1.5\%]$.
+To conclude, the two sets of models produce similar performance in terms of predictive ability.